*This list is only used to send information about 318R Writing Workshop enrollment when it becomes available.

 *We will never spam or sell our lists.

-From 1999 to 2002, David Farland taught a popular science fiction and fantasy writing class at Brigham Young University.
+From 1999 to 2002, David Farland taught a popular science fiction and fantasy creative writing class at Brigham Young University.
 Some of his students from those classes went on to make millions.
-Brandon Sanderson took it twice and has become one of the bestselling writers of our time.
+Brandon Sanderson took it twice and has become one of the bestselling fantasy writers of our time.
 Dan Wells also took it, and he became one of the bestselling writers of dark fantasy of the past three decades.
 Stephenie Meyer took it and asked in a private consultation “How do I write the bestselling young adult novel of all time?”
-The book she devised has sold over 100 million copies in 37 different languages.
+The book she penned has sold over 250 million copies in 37 different languages.

 But wait, there is more!
 In the classes at BYU, many students came to “audit” the class.
-They weren’t required to take the tests or turn in assignments, but were encouraged to participate in the classes, and since their work wasn’t critiqued, they only paid half price.
+They weren’t required to take the tests or turn in assignments, but were encouraged to participate in classes, and since their work wasn’t critiqued, they only paid half price.

-So, we’ll have twenty students who will get the whole “318R experience,” but others will be allowed to sit in, ask questions, learn, and have fun.
+So, we’ll have fifty students who will get the whole “318R experience,” but others will be allowed to sit in, ask questions, learn, and have fun.
 You can just hang out and learn, without any stress.

 Each class will begin with a lecture, and I will have three quizzes, and three shorter two-page exercise assignments, too.
 So, I might ask you for example to create a character sheet for a single character, or to read a story so that you can understand a certain principle.
 But these assignments won’t take more than a couple of hours per week, and we won’t have them on most weeks.

 We will divide you into critique groups for assignments so that you will have three other people whose work you will need to critique or brainstorm